Genivia/RE-flex/doc/index.md

 present in the file or you can specify \ref regex-input-file).

 @warning The `reflex::Input::size` method returns the number of bytes available that includes CRLF pairs.
-The actual number of bytes read may be smaller.
+The actual number of bytes read may be smaller after replacing CRLF by LF.

 See also \ref regex-input-streambuf.